-- To deploy an Ultra-Portable Image without a driver map, the target computer must be HIIT enabled.
-For a list of IBM HIIT-enabled computers, visit the ImageUltra Builder Web site at - http://www-3.ibm.com/pc/support/site.wss/MIGR-44316.html. - Ultra-Portable Images and Portable-Sysprep Images can be based on Windows 2000 and Windows XP only.
+- To deploy an Ultra-Portable Image without a driver map, the target computer must have a service partition or Hidden Protected Area (HPA). - Ultra-Portable Images and Portable-Sysprep Images can be based on Windows 2000 and Windows XP only.
 Hardware-Specific Images can be based on any Windows operating system.

-Installing the ImageUltra Builder
+Installing the ImageUltra Builder 3.0 program

-If you are upgrading from a previous version of the ImageUltra Builder program, use the procedure in "Upgrading from a previous version of ImageUltra Builder."
-If you are not upgrading from a previous version, use the following procedure to install the ImageUltra Builder program:
+If you are upgrading from a previous version of the ImageUltra Builder program, use the procedure in "Upgrading from a previous version of ImageUltra Builder" on page 53.If you are installing ImageUltra Builder for the first time, follow one of the three procedures below.

+Installing an ImageUltra Builder console